MxOdele/AI_Project_3_Group_01/README.md

 Original training data sources can be found at https://www.yelp.com/dataset

-This project includes multiple components such as data fetching, exploratory data analysis (EDA), data integration, web scraping, LangChain, and OpenAI:
+This project includes multiple components such as data fetching, exploratory data analysis (EDA), data integration, BERT-based Models, web scraping, LangChain, and OpenAI:
--•	Data Fetching: Automated scripts to download data from Google Drive.
+- **Data Fetching: Automated scripts to download data from Google Drive.**
--•	EDA: Scripts for performing initial exploratory data analysis on the fetched data.
+- **EDA: Scripts for performing initial exploratory data analysis on the fetched data.**
--•	Sentiment Analysis Using BERT-based Models: Use trained model on test dataset to predict sentiments -•   Universal Business Review Sentiment Analysis
+- **Sentiment Analysis Using BERT-based Models: Use trained model on test dataset to predict sentiments**
+- **Universal Business Review Sentiment Analysis**
--•   Review Scraping: Scripts to scrape reviews and other details from Google Maps using Selenium and BeautifulSoup.
+- **Review Scraping: Scripts to scrape reviews and other details from Google Maps using Selenium and BeautifulSoup.**
--•   Apply the Sentiment Analysis Model to the Web Scrapped Data -•   Use Reviews from Selected Business to run ChatGPT Model =•   Spooder Ap
+- **Apply the Sentiment Analysis Model to the Web Scrapped Data**
+- **se Reviews from Selected Business to run ChatGPT Model**
+- **Spooder Ap**

 ---
-#### Placeholder for a step
+#### Steps
 Detailed Steps
 1. Fetching Data: Use the provided scripts to download datasets from Google Drive.
-Alternatively, the the data can be directly download from https://www.yelp.com/dataset and processed, dependent on the user's computing power and graphic card.
+Alternatively, the data can be directly download from https://www.yelp.com/dataset and processed, dependent on the user's computing power and graphic card.
 Uncomment appropriate code if datasets are download directly.
 The 5 datasets from Yelp contain Business dataset, Checkin dataset, Reviews dataset, Tips dataset, and User dataset.

 def fetch_data(set):  # Function to access datasets through `gdown`
 ________________________________________________________________________________________________________________________________________________________________